 Fejiro Oliver of Secret Reporters recently wrote about his utter disillusionment with the Urhobos (his full heritage) and his embrace of the Anioma people.
 He cited his betrayal by Senator Ovie Omo-Agege as the reason for his chosen ethnic preference.
-He was poached by Omo-Agage from NTA to be a staff writer with Urhobo Vanguard newspaper set up to assist Omo-Agege in his gubernatorial ambitions.
-When Fejiro was kidnapped in Niger State for investigative journalism in 2014, Omo-Agege and the entire Urhobo nation turned their backs on him giving mostly shameful excuses.
+He was poached by Omo-Agege from NTA to be a staff writer with Urhobo Vanguard newspaper set up to assist Omo-Agege in his gubernatorial ambitions.
+When Fejiro was kidnapped in Niger State for investigative journalism in 2014, Omo-Agege and the entire Urhobo nation turned their backs on him giving mostly unbecoming excuses.

-When it comes fighting, retaliating, witching, bad mouthing and sabotaging each other, the typical Urhobo person is the Ultimate Warrior, with other ethnic groups they never so strong – they even become pleaders and weaklings.
-Why don’t they use their poisons, curses, melcine, witchcraft and naked old women against hostile outsiders?
+When it comes fighting, retaliating, witching, bad mouthing and sabotaging each other, the typical Urhobo person is the Ultimate Warrior, but with other ethnic groups they never so strong – they even become pleaders and weaklings.
+Why don’t they use their poisons, curses, medicine, witchcraft and naked old women against hostile outsiders?
 Most recently, we saw Fulani Herdsmen ravaging parts of Urhoboland, where were the Urhobo Niger Delta militants and youth groups?
 Fifth largest ethnic group in Nigeria yet only Hon Evance Ivwurie (Ethiope East: PDP) appeared to take on the challenge of the herdsmen.
 Where were the main Urhobo leaders?

-If the Urhobos want a voice in the federal politics of Nigeria they will have to give up their very toxic tendencies towards one another.
+If the Urhobos want a voice in the federal politics of Nigeria they will have to give up their very intra-combative tendencies towards one another.
 If the majority of Urhobos cannot protect their very own teachers, doctors, journalists, children, policemen, traders, lawyers, students, artisans, farmers, chiefs, its helpless and others, how can they develop the awareness and skills to defend their senators, governors, ministers and bigwigs in quarters of power?
-Charity begins at how and it does stop there.
+Charity begins at home and it does stop there.